List of United States Navy aircraft squadrons: Helicopter Maritime Strike (HSM) squadrons

 Helicopter maritime strike squadrons fly the MH-60R Seahawk from aircraft carriers, cruisers, destroyers and littoral combat ships.
 Roles the MH-60R is capable of performing include anti-submarine warfare, anti-surface warfare, electronic warfare, overwater or unopposed search and rescue, naval surface fire support and limited logistics, medical evacuation and humanitarian assistance and disaster relief.

 The HSM designation was created in 2005 when HSL-41, the Fleet Replacement Squadron for the MH-60R Seahawk, was redesignated HSM-41.
-The new designation was created to reflect the MH-60R's multi-mission capabilities which combined the area search capabilities of the Cruiser, Destroyer and Frigate based SH-60B flown by Helicopter Anti-Submarine (Light) (HSL) squadrons with the dipping sonar of the SH-60F flown by Aircraft Carrier based Helicopter Antisubmarine (HS) squadrons.
+The new designation was created to reflect the MH-60R's multi-mission capabilities which combined the area search capabilities of the Cruiser, Destroyer and Frigate based SH-60B flown by Helicopter Anti-Submarine (Light) (HSL) squadrons with the dipping sonar of the SH-60F flown by Aircraft Carrier-based Helicopter Antisubmarine (HS) squadrons.
 The first operational fleet squadron to receive the MH-60R was HSM-71 in fiscal year 2008.
 With the transition of the HS squadrons to HSC squadrons without any ASW capability and the disestablishment of the last Sea Control (VS) squadrons, all ship based airborne ASW capabilities now reside in the HSM squadrons.

-From 2008 to 2016 all Helicopter Anti-Submarine (Light) (HSL) squadrons transitioned to the MH-60R and were redesignated Helicopter Maritime Strike (HSM) squadrons and five new HSM squadrons were established.
-This provided one HSM squadron to each carrier air wing and non-carrier air wing land-based "expeditionary" squadrons to provide detachments to surface ships.
+From 2008 to 2016 all Helicopter Anti-Submarine (Light) (HSL) squadrons transitioned to the MH-60R and were redesignated Helicopter Maritime Strike (HSM) squadrons; additionally, five new HSM squadrons were established.
+This provided one HSM squadron for each carrier air wing and six non-carrier air wing land-based "expeditionary" squadrons to provide detachments to surface combatants.
 An additional expeditionary squadron was established later in 2021.
-Carrier air wing squadrons are comprised of eleven helicopters.
-They deploy aboard aircraft carriers with their carrier air wing and also provide detachments to other ships of the Carrier Strike Group.
-(Note: only five of the eleven helicopters embark aboard the aircraft carrier, the remaining six embark in detachments of two helicopters each in three of the carrier strike group surface combatants (Cruiser and/or Destroyers) "Expeditionary" squadrons are non-deploying squadrons comprised of between ten and fifteen helicopters which provide detachments of two helicopters each to ships which deploy independently, not as part of a carrier strike group.
+Carrier air wing squadrons are composed of eleven helicopters.
+They deploy aboard aircraft carriers with their carrier air wing and also provide detachments aboard the surface combatants of the carrier strike group.
+(Note: only five of the eleven helicopters embark aboard the aircraft carrier, the remaining six embark in detachments of two helicopters each in the carrier strike group's surface combatants (cruiser and/or destroyers)) "Expeditionary" squadrons are non-deploying squadrons comprised of either ten or fifteen helicopters which provide single helicopter detachments to littoral combat ships and dual helicopter detachments to destroyers which deploy independently of a carrier strike group.
+(Note: 10 helicopters is the standard, however the squadrons based in Hawaii and Atsugi consist of 15 each as those squadrons are each the single provider of detachments to the numerous surface combatants homeported in Pearl Harbor, HI and Yokosuka, Japan) HSM-60, the reserve squadron, is composed of seven helicopters.

 Carrier air wing squadrons are operationally assigned to their carrier air wing and administratively to a type wing (Helicopter Maritime Strike Wing Atlantic or Pacific) while expeditionary squadrons and fleet replacement squadrons are assigned only to a type wing which exercises both operational and administrative control over those squadrons.
 HSM-60 which is the sole USNR helicopter squadron is assigned operationally and administratively to the Navy Reserve's Maritime Support Wing.